hitokiri-mata/katacoda-courses/kubernetes-ml/kubeflow-install/step2-install.md

-To setup Kubeflow on this Kubernetes cluster three things need to be completed:
+To set up Kubeflow on this Kubernetes cluster three things need to be completed:

-1. Command line tool installation
+1. command-line tool installation
 2. Persistence reservation
 3. Kubeflow framework installation